Edward I of England: Crusade and accession

 The Christian situation in the Holy Land was precarious.
 Jerusalem had been reconquered by the Muslims in 1244, and Acre was now the centre of the Kingdom of Jerusalem.
 The Muslim states were on the offensive under the Mamluk leadership of Baibars, and were threatening Acre.
-Though Edward's men were an important addition to the garrison, they stood little chance against Baibars' superior forces, and an initial raid at nearby St Georges-de-Lebeyne in June was largely futile.
-An embassy to the Ilkhan Abaqa of the Mongols helped bring about an attack on Aleppo in the north, which distracted Baibars' forces.
+Edward's men were an important addition to the garrison, but they stood little chance against Baibars's superior forces, and an initial raid at nearby St Georges-de-Lebeyne in June was largely futile.
+An embassy to Abaqa, the Ilkhan of the Mongols, helped bring about an attack on Aleppo in the north, which distracted Baibars's forces.
 The Mongol invasion ultimately failed.
 In November, Edward led a raid on Qaqun, which could have served as a bridgehead to Jerusalem, but this was unsuccessful.
-The situation in Acre grew desperate, and in May 1272 Hugh III of Cyprus, who was the nominal king of Jerusalem, signed a ten-year truce with Baibars.
+The situation in Acre grew desperate, and in May 1272 Hugh III of Cyprus, the nominal king of Jerusalem, signed a ten-year truce with Baibars.
 Edward was initially defiant, but in June 1272 he was the victim of an assassination attempt by a member of the Syrian Order of Assassins, supposedly ordered by Baibars.
-Although he managed to kill the assassin, he was struck in the arm by a dagger feared to be poisoned, and was severely weakened over the following months.
-This finally persuaded Edward to abandon the campaign.
+He managed to kill the assassin, but was struck in the arm by a dagger feared to be poisoned, and was severely weakened over the following months.
+This persuaded Edward to abandon the campaign.

-It was not until 24 September 1272 that Edward left Acre.
+On 24 September 1272 Edward left Acre.
 Shortly after arriving in Sicily, he was met with the news that his father had died on 16 November.
-Edward was deeply saddened by this news, but rather than hurrying home at once, he made a leisurely journey northwards.
+Edward was deeply saddened by this news, but rather than hurrying home, he made a leisurely journey northwards.
 This was due partly to his still-poor health, but also to a lack of urgency.
 The political situation in England was stable after the mid-century upheavals, and Edward was proclaimed king after his father's death, rather than at his own coronation, as had until then been customary.
 In Edward's absence, the country was governed by a royal council, led by Robert Burnell.
 Edward passed through Italy and France, visiting Pope Gregory X and paying homage to Philip III in Paris for his French domains.
-Edward travelled by way of Savoy to receive homage from his uncle Count Philip I for castles in the Alps held by a treaty of 1246.
+Edward travelled by way of Savoy to receive homage from his great-uncle Count Philip I for castles in the Alps held by a treaty of 1246.